Italy – Ageing Clinics

 Experience with OALWH has shown that access to Ageing Clinics improves quality of life and makes an important contribution in mitigating the harm and side effects of both HIV and/or ageing.

-- Screening programmes have allowed serious diseases (particularly cancers) in PLHIV to be detected earlier
+- Screening programmes have allowed serious diseases (particularly cancers) in PWH to be detected earlier

 - Ageing Clinics have improved the relationship between patients and their healthcare professionals, particularly where OALWH had not previously visited infectious disease units on a regular basis.

 Ageing Clinics are not uniformly spread across the country.
-An important short term goal should be to replicate this practice by establishing new metabolic care networks in those infectious diseases units that do not currently offer them.
-The work of Ageing Clinics should be undertaken in close coordination with the clinics where patients receive their ART.
+An important short-term goal should be to replicate this practice by establishing new metabolic care networks in those infectious diseases units that do not currently offer them.
+The work of Ageing Clinics should be undertaken in close coordination with the clinics where patients receive their ART, beginning with the introduction of CGA for OALWH having HIV for a long time and with the implementation of multidisciplinary staff.